Police: Woman Who Stole Ambulance Was Tired Of Waiting For Her Ride

 MT.
 VERNON, Ky.
-(CBS Local) – Police in Kentucky say a woman who got tired of waiting for her relatives to pick her up from the hospital stole an ambulance and then tried to go on a carjacking crime spree.
+(CBS Local) – Police in Kentucky say a woman named Pamela Cash who got tired of waiting for her relatives to pick her up from the hospital stole an ambulance and then tried to go on a carjacking crime spree.

 The 51-year-old allegedly drove for about three miles in the commandeered emergency vehicle before witnesses claim Cash got out and started rummaging through other cars parked outside the Christian Appalachian Project.
 Cash was allegedly looking for someone’s keys so she could steal a car and ditch her ambulance, police say.